What types of postgraduate courses are there?

 An MRes relies on your own research activities, supervised by an experienced academic, rather than a taught programme.
 They are usually one to two years full-time or up to four years part-time.
 They have a similar structure to a doctorate and enable you to research a specific area of interest in detail.
 They usually culminate in a thesis and a viva voce, which is a verbal examination.

 Search 'MRes' in our course search for more information.

 These can be started immediately after your undergraduate or a Masters degree, depending on your subject.
-The normal PhD study route is MPhil / PhD where students transfer registration from MPhil to PhD registration after 15 to 18 months of the programme.
-They involve research into a chosen topic under the supervision of an experienced academic.
+A PhD involves research into a chosen topic under the supervision of an experienced academic.
 They are:

 - up to four years full-time;